When designing the Waimarama Surf Club in Hawkes Bay, architects Paris Magdalinos were looking to soften the hard concrete and steel exterior.

 The Forest Stewardship Council (FSC®) certified Vulcan Screening provided an excellent solution due the stability of the thermally modified timber combined with engineered vertical grain pattern.

-The timber was factory finished with Sioo:x which protects the timber while allowing it to silver off gracefully with very low maintenance.
+The timber was factory finished with Sioo:x which protects the timber while allowing it to silver off gracefully.

 The protective properties of Sioo:x are impressive – lasting up to ten years for decking and 15 for cladding, i.e. up to four times the lifespan of current coatings.